Accuracy versus truth (duration 7:06)

 Our people play an important role in the fight against financial crime.
 We have built a dedicated team of financial crime specialists and equip our employees to speak up when something does not look right.

-Our team of specialists has been significantly strengthened and is five times bigger than in 2013.
-In 2016 we created a dedicated Financial Crime Risk (FCR) function that brings together all areas of financial crime risk management within the bank.
+Our team of specialists has been significantly strengthened over recent years.
+Our dedicated Compliance function, led by senior experienced personnel, brings together all areas of financial crime risk management within the bank.

 The function’s eight specialist areas include a Financial Crime Threat Mitigation capability to leverage intelligence, investigations, analytics, technology and public-private partnerships so we stay one step ahead of the criminals.

 The Group Risk Committee has oversight of matters relating to financial crime for the organisation.